 The 1940 Act prohibits us from selling shares of our common stock at a price below the current net asset value per share of such stock, with certain exceptions.
 One such exception is prior stockholder approval of issuances below net asset value provided that our board of directors makes certain determinations.
-At our 2012 annual meeting of stockholders, our stockholders approved a proposal that authorizes us to sell shares of our common stock below the then current net asset value per share of our common stock in one or more offerings for a period of one year ending on the earlier of September 28, 2013 or the date of our 2013 annual meeting of stockholders.
-Our board of directors adopted a policy that requires us to sell or issue shares of our common stock at an offering price per share that is not less than 85.0% of the then current net asset value per share pursuant to this proposal.
-No change can be made to this policy without unanimous approval of our independent directors.
+At our 2013 annual meeting of stockholders, our stockholders approved a proposal that authorizes us to sell shares of our common stock at an offering price per share that is not less than 85% of the then current net asset value per share of our common stock at an offering price per share that is not less than 85% of the then current net asset value per share in one or more offerings for a period of one year ending on the earlier of September 26, 2014 or the date of our 2014 annual meeting of stockholders.
 Continued access to this exception will require approval of similar proposals at future stockholder meetings.